4Geeks logo

 Logical Operators in Python

-Mostly all the questions can be asked using the following comparisons: ==, >, <, !=, is None, is not None, in:
+Most of the questions can be asked using the following comparisons: ==, >, <, !=, is None, is not None, in:

 OperatorExampleDescription

-==if a == bif the value of variable A is identical to the value of B (same data-type and value)
+==if a == bif the value of variable a is equal to the value of b

-<if a < bif the value of variable A is less than the value of B
+<if a < bif the value of variable a is less than the value of b

->if a > bif the value of variable A is greater than the value of B
+>if a > bif the value of variable a is greater than the value of b

 is not Noneif a is not NoneThis is self-explanatory, isn't it?